Crowdfunding for not-for-profits vs. Peer-to-peer fundraising: What’s the difference?

 Show donors their impact

-By setting concrete goals and describing the impact each gift may have (30€ helps provide nourishing kits for 4 children, for instance), you give your donors a great sense of accomplishment.
+Set concrete goals and describe the impact of each gift.
+For example, 30€ can help provide nourishing kits for 4 children.
+This gives your donors a great sense of accomplishment.
 When people have a clear view of what their money is going towards, it is very possible they will be inclined to give more.

 Peer-to-Peer fundraising

 Compared to traditional crowdfunding campaigns, peer-to-peer campaigns give your most dedicated supporters the power to create their own personal fundraising pages where they call upon their friends and family to donate to your cause.
+They can also rally friends to unify their fundraising efforts and create a team fundraising page.

 So rather than just collecting donations from one group of individuals, peer-to-peer enables you to leverage your network’s network in order to expand your reach and increase donations.